-Cockpit Arts equips makers with the knowledge, skills and confidence needed to run a sustainable business.
+Cockpit equips makers with the knowledge, skills and confidence needed to run a sustainable business.

-At Cockpit Arts, we’ve been helping makers grow their businesses since 1986.
-This article is the first in a series of six exploring how Cockpit Arts works with makers through our professional development and London Creative Network programmes.
+At Cockpit, we’ve been helping makers grow their businesses since 1986.
+This article is the first in a series of six exploring how Cockpit works with makers through our professional development and London Creative Network programmes.

 Jeweller Ellen Monaghan echoes this, “I have realised how important financial planning is for all parts of running a creative business, what to make, when to make, if I can make!
 Getting some actionable advice has meant that something that seemed beyond me and scary became interesting and encouraging for other areas of the business.”

 Cockpit is the UK’s only creative business incubator for craftspeople; we aim to equip makers with the knowledge, business skills and confidence needed to turn their passion into a successful business.
 We currently also offer an additional professional development programme as a partner of the London Creative Network (LCN).
 This enhances the work we do with Cockpit based makers, such as Majeda, as well as allowing us to support makers with studios elsewhere like Ellen.
 The programme combines tailored one-to-one support with a carefully-planned series of workshops to give makers the tools and confidence needed to create a sustainable craft business.